Key Takeaways

 He said that ANIE has approved the candidacies of President Abdelmadjid Tebboune, Secretary General of the Socialist Forces Front Youcef Aouchiche, and head of the Movement of Society for Peace Abdelaali Hassani Cherif, and deem them eligible as they met all the necessary requirements set forth by ANIE.

-Under Algeria’s electoral law, any candidate wishing to run must collect either 600 individual signatures from elected members of municipal, provincial, or parliamentary councils, or at least 50,000 signatures from eligible voters across at least 29 provinces, with a minimum 1,200 signatures in each province.
+To run in the Algeria presidential election, a candidate must meet one of two requirements.
+They can either collect 600 individual signatures from elected members of municipal, provincial, or parliamentary councils, or 50,000 signatures from eligible voters across at least 29 provinces, with a minimum of 1,200 signatures in each province.

 President Tebboune made the decision on March 21 to schedule snap presidential elections for September 7, citing “purely technical reasons”.
 On July 11, he announced his intention to run for a second five-year term.